apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Other_Tools
 -----------
-This is folder other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
+This is a folder of other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
 Most users won't need any of these tools.

+DRM_Key_Scripts
+This folder contains python scripts that create or extract or fetch encryption keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs, Kindle for Mac/PC and Kindle for Android ebooks.
+These files are needed for the Windows stand-alone DeDRM application.

 B&N_Download_Helper
 A Javascript to enable a download button at the B&N website for ebooks that normally won't download to your PC.
-Another one only for the adventurous.
+Only for the adventurous.

-DRM_Key_Scripts
-This folder contains python scripts that create or extract encryption keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs and Kindle for Mac/PC ebooks.

 Kindle_for_Android_Patches
 Definitely only for the adventurous, this folder contains information on how to modify the Kindel for Android app to b able to get a PID for use with the other Kindle tools (DeDRM apps and calibre plugin).